idia640/presentations/week04/PITCHME.md

 1. What is visual perception?
 1. How do we construct meaning from visual information?
 1. How do we think of things we can't see or touch?

 ---

+## Bottom-line up front

+1. Perception is an active process
+1. Perception is biased
+1. We are optimized for contrast
+1. Pop-out features can drive visual search
+1. We make sense of the world by detecting patterns
+1. Colors are affected by nearby context

+Note:

+I like the concept from Ware that "seeing" is a sequence of "visual queries".
+Each time your eye stops, you are looking for patterns.
+As a designer, understand what visual queries are necessary and support them.

+User perception is biased on:
+- past experience (expectations)
+- current context
+- user goals
+Ware talks about "bottom-up" feature detection processes and "top-down" goal-driven processes.
+He also notes that these occur simultaneously.

+The lowest level feature detection in the primary visual cortex is sensitive to feature-level contrasts that can drive visual search.
+The best features for pop-out include color, orientation, size, motion and stereoscopic depth.

+Ware notes that we are senstive to all sorts of patterns -- not just shapes, colors, etc. but also temporal patterns in sequences and action patterns.
+We also use our innate ability to understand visual, spatial, and temporal patterns in higher level concepts via metaphor.
+Ware mentions:
+- We can use a pattern such as closeness to mean 'similar' in a spatial context.
+Letters can represent sounds.
+- Colors can also be symbolic and somewhat culture dependent.
+(Red as danger, for example.)
+- More color saturation can mean "more important"

+Red-Green, Blue-Black, and Black-White are special because they produce the most extreme signal on one channel while being neutral on other channels.
+And, again, colors can carry additional cultural meaning.

+---